-Adequacy of Living Conditions
+Adequacy of Living Conditions:

-- 8.22 Brighton & Hove Local Plan policy QD27 requires new residential development to provide suitable living conditions for future occupiers.
-There are concerns that the scheme would not provide a suitable standard of accommodation.
-The ground floor bedroom proposed has a window directly onto Rutland Road.
-Due to its position, the future users of the dwelling would have to have blinds or curtains in place to stop passers by looking into the bedroom.
-Additionally, the ground floor lounge is only served by one window onto a small garden area.
-This garden area is enclosed and, with the bulk of the Portland Road properties, the lounge would receive limited daylight and sunlight.
-As the lounge is the main living area in a dwelling, this area should have adequate levels of light and outlook. - 8.23 Policy HO5 requires suitable external private amenity space to be provided for new residential development.
-The scheme includes two amenity areas in the form of a small garden and a first floor terrace.
-The garden is 4m x 3.3m.
-The roof terrace is 2.9m x 3.35m.
-As stated above, the garden would be substantially enclosed by the proposed dwelling and the existing Portland Road buildings.
-The garden is considered too small with limited light and would not provide an appropriate outside amenity area for a three bedroom family dwelling.
-Additionally, the balcony is also small and is accessed from the first floor bedroom only.
-Accordingly, the scheme does not provide a suitable outside amenity area which can accommodate the needs of a family dwelling. - 8.24 Brighton & Hove Local Plan policy HO13 requires new development to comply with Lifetime Homes standards.
+- 8.19 Brighton & Hove Local Plan policy QD27 requires new residential development to provide suitable living conditions for future occupiers.
+As in the previous scheme, there are concerns that the scheme would not provide a suitable standard of accommodation.
+The proposal would result in a ground floor kitchen and lounge which would have limited outlook and light.
+The kitchen and lounge are shown as one shared space with the kitchen at the back adjacent to the boundary with 117 Portland Road.
+The room would only be served by one window onto the proposed garden.
+This garden area is enclosed and, with the bulk of the adjacent property at Rutland Road and the existing boundary wall, the lounge would receive limited daylight and sunlight.
+As the lounge and kitchen are the main living areas for the dwelling, this area should have adequate levels of light and outlook. - 8.20 Policy HO5 requires suitable external private amenity space to be provided for new residential development.
+The scheme includes one outside amenity areas in the form of a small garden.
+The garden is 7.2m x 3.4m.
+The garden is considered too small with limited light and would not provide an appropriate outside amenity area for a two bedroom family dwelling.
+Accordingly, the scheme does not provide a suitable outside amenity area which can accommodate the needs of a family dwelling. - 8.21 It should be noted that the proposal does not include the use of the proposed flat roof area over the single-storey extension as an outside amenity area.
+The use of this area would be discouraged as it would lead to overlooking of adjacent properties.
+If recommended for approval, a condition could be imposed restricting the use of this area so that it can't be used as an outside amenity area.

+- 8.22 Brighton & Hove Local Plan policy HO13 requires new development to comply with Lifetime Homes standards.
 The Council's Disability Access Advisor has stated that the scheme requires amendments to meet the Lifetime Homes standards.
-These include the following: - The provision of 1100mm clear space in front of the WCs at ground and first floors. - The provision of a clear width of stairs of at least 900mm - The provision of 300mm clear space to the leading edge of the kitchen door. - 8.25 The above amendments are minor internal alterations.
+These include the following: - The provision of 1100mm clear space in front of the WCs at ground and first floors. - There should be a bedroom somewhere in the house capable of accommodating a 1.5m diameter circle. - 300mm clear space required at leading edges. - 8.23 The above amendments are minor internal alterations.
 If the scheme were minded for approval, these amendments could be secured by condition.